The Cultural Heritage Center is currently CLOSED for renovation. View info >

 Stay tuned on our Archaeology Camp page for information on our 2025 camp come next Spring!

-Student Essay Contest 2024: "This Place Matters"
+4th Grade Student Essay Contest 2025: "This Place Matters"

 1st Place: Paisley Carter from Jolley Elementary School in Vermillion, If Barn Walls Could Talk